jeromede/rtc.pa/README.md

 ## Still to do

-- change automatic links to work items in summaries and comments to that they point to the new item number, not the old one.
+- change automatic links to work items in summaries and comments so that they point to the new item number, not the old one.

 # What